w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * create designs with meaningful sequence of interactive user interface components
 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs
 * define mechanisms to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications and expected behavior of custom widgets
-* identify related requirements for developers to programmatically associate properties of custom user interface components, such as names, states, and instructions to their corresponding component
+* identify related requirements for developers to programmatically associate properties of interactive user interface components, such as names, states, and instructions, to their corresponding component
-* identify related requirements for developers to write code for custom keyboard interactions that custom widgets may require
+* identify related requirements for developers to write code for custom keyboard interactions that interactive user interface components may require

+{% comment %}

 {% include excol.html type="all" %}